 How to embed images in an email using 4 different techniques

-There are several ways to embed images in emails, but they are not all created equal.
+There are several ways to embed images in emails, but they’re not all created equal.
 Some image embedding methods are much easier to use and more likely to get delivered.
+If you’re wondering how to add pictures in emails, these techniques will guide you effectively.

 We’ll cover four popular ways to embed images in your emails, and then we’ll tell you why you should avoid two of them.